ARMmbed/mbed-os-5-docs/docs/tutorials/debug/common_issues.md

 ### Compiler versions

-Mbed OS 5 can be built with various toolchains.
+Mbed OS 6.0.0 Preview can be built with various toolchains.
 Make sure you are using the latest versions of the toolchains.
 You can find the currently supported versions on [our tools page](../tools/index.html).

 The default toolchain profiles now select C++14 and C11.
 Some applications that worked with older versions of Mbed OS may fail to compile because they use constructs that were valid in C++98 but not in C++14.
 To fix these common compatibility issues: